lizzypokerface/design-patterns-an-exploration/design_patterns_python/README.md

 ## Design Patterns

 ### Creational Design Patterns
+Creational design patterns deal with object creation mechanisms, aiming to create objects in a manner suitable to the situation.
+They help manage the instantiation process, providing flexibility and efficiency in object creation.

 * [Factory Pattern](https://sbcode.net/python/factory/)
     - The Factory pattern is useful when a class cannot anticipate the class of objects it must create, requiring the creation of objects without specifying the exact class of object that will be created.